dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Shell>
 ```

 This example sets the `CurrentItem` property to the `ShellContent` object named `aboutItem`, which results in it being selected and displayed.
-In this example, an implicit conversion is used to wrap the `ShellContent` object in a `Tab` object, which is wrapped in a `FlyoutItem` object.
+In this example, an implicit conversion is used to wrap the `ShellContent` object in a `Tab` object, which is wrapped in a <xref:Microsoft.Maui.Controls.FlyoutItem> object.

 The equivalent C# code, given a `ShellContent` object named `aboutItem`, is: